fidhalkotta/comp0036-beat_the_bookie/README.md

 ### Notebook to Run

 **GroupF_Notebook.ipynb** - Reproducible Jupyter notebook with all the code and in-line documentation.
+Exports the final predictions as a .zip file containing the .csv file.

 ### Final Prediction Result

 **GroupF_Submission.csv** - Final predictions made by final algorithm.

+**GroupF_Submission.zip** - Final predictions compressed.
+Exported by the notebook.

 ### Final Report